-By the way, this can also be seen as a limiting case of a double-phase problem, studied by several authors, such as in \cite{CLM,CMS,MNP}.
+Moreover, this problem can be viewed as a limiting case of a double-phase problem, which has been studied by several authors, see for example \cite{CLM,CMS,MNP}.

-Once an isoperimetric inequality is established, a natural question that arises is its rigidity, specifically, under what conditions equality holds.
-For instance, in the case of simply connected domains, this was proved by Polya in \cite{P} and later by \cite{BM}.
-For multiply connected domains, P\'olya and Weinstein provided a partial answer.
-They established that if equality holds in the isoperimetric inequality \eqref{polyaweinstein}, then the domain must necessarily have exactly one hole.
-Up to our knowledge, no additional information has been provided in the case of multiply connected domains ($m\geq 1$), so we give the following result. \begin{prop} Let $\Omega\subset\R^2$ satisfy definition \ref{multiplyconnected}.
-If equality holds in \eqref{polyaweinstein}, that is
+Once an isoperimetric inequality is established, a natural question concerns rigidity, namely, under which conditions the equality holds.
+In the simply connected case, this was proved by Pólya in \cite{P} and later revisited in \cite{BM}.
+For multiply connected domains, Pólya and Weinstein provided a partial answer: they showed that if equality holds in \eqref{polyaweinstein}, then the domain must have exactly one hole.

+To the best of our knowledge, no sharper characterization of the equality case is available for multiply connected domains ($m \geq 1$).
+We prove the following result.